dspeterson/dory/doc/build_install.md

 ## Building and Installing Dory

 Once you have finished [setting up your build environment](../README.md#setting-up-a-build-environment), you are ready to build Dory.
-If you are building on CentOS 6, remember to set your `PATH` and `LD_LIBRARY_PATH` environment variables and activate your Python virtualenv environment before building, as detailed [here](centos_6_8_env.md).
+If you are building on CentOS/RHEL 7, remember to build within a shell started by `scl enable devtoolset-8 bash`, as detailed [here](centos_7_env.md).
 The first step is to clone Dory's Git repository:

 ```
 git clone https://github.com/dspeterson/dory.git